Scalable Bayesian Approach for the DINA Q-matrix Estimation Combining Stochastic Optimization and Variational Inference: Discussion and Conclusion

-To conclude, the proposed scalable method for Q-matrix estimation offers a tool for the data-driven development of a Q-matrix in large-scale settings.
-As noted by \textcite{yamaguchi_variational_2020}, large-scale applications in DCMs have recently made inroads \parencite[for example,][]{chen_procedure_2014,jang_improving_2019,yamaguchi_comparison_2018} so that a rise in the demand for a scalable Q-matrix estimation method can be expected.
+In summary, the proposed scalable method for Bayesian Q-matrix estimation offers a tool for the data-driven development of a Q-matrix in large-scale settings.
+As noted by \textcite{yamaguchi_variational_2020}, large-scale applications in DCMs have recently made inroads \parencite[for example,][]{chen_procedure_2014,jang_improving_2019,yamaguchi_comparison_2018}.
+Thus, a rise in the demand for a scalable Q-matrix estimation method can be expected.
 The proposed method would contribute to meeting such demand and can help practitioners construct a Q-matrix in these settings.